tweedegolf/tweedegolf.github.io/_posts/2015-07-15-3d-data-visualization.md

 nerd: 2
 ---

-At tweede golf, we take innovation seriously: we take the time to research new technologies and subsequently challenge ourselves to try out these new techniques to discover new applications.
-Sometimes we like to take "try out" quite literally: build something first, ask questions later.
+At tweede golf, we value innovation: we take the time to research new technologies and subsequently challenge ourselves to try out these new techniques in order to discover new applications.
+We also like to learn by doing: build something first, ask questions later.

 Following that philosophy, we recently held a programming contest.
 We gave ourselves two days to create new applications on top of our existing [3D framework].
 One of the teams created an app they dubbed "Skauty".
 It uses a 3D representation to visualize datasets.

-Now it is time to look back: what are the benefits of 3D data visualization?
+Now is the time to look back: what are the benefits of 3D data visualization?
 Read on and find out.

 ![The Skauty prototype](/img/blog/skauti.png){:.with-caption}
 *The Skauty prototype*